All emergencies

 You may need permission from Indian authorities to visit areas designated as 'restricted' or 'protected', particularly in the north-east.

 Some state and union territory governments restrict foreigners from travelling around these areas.
-Additional permission may be required for foreigners born in certain countries.
+You might need additional permits if you were born in certain countries.
 This also applies to Australians born in those countries, even if travelling on an Australian passport.

-There are heavy penalties for entering a protected or restricted area without permission.
+There are significant penalties for entering a protected or restricted area without permission.

 The Ministry of Home Affairs has temporarily excluded the following areas from the Protected Area regime.
-Visit the Bureau of Indian Immigration webpage for details.
+Visit the Ministry's website for details:

-If you plan to visit a protected or restricted area or to confirm if additional requirements apply to your circumstances:
+If you plan to visit a protected or restricted area or to check if additional requirements apply for your travel:

 You can drive without an Indian driver's licence for 3 months if you have both:

-Your licence must be valid for the type of vehicle you are driving.
+Your licence must be valid for the type of vehicle you're driving.

-You need an Indian driver's licence if you plan to drive in India for over 3 months.
+You need an Indian driver's licence if you plan to drive for over 3 months.

-Your insurance may be void if you have an accident without the correct licence.
+Your insurance may not be valid if you have an accident without the correct licence.
 You could be liable for the accident as an unlicensed driver.

-Travelling by road in India can be dangerous.
+Travelling by road can be dangerous.
 Accidents are common.

 Hazards include: